MohanSheshadri/GitPractise_Cheatsheet/readme.md

 - git add and git commit -m to branch name < as pull requests has to be made from respective branches to avoid multi nerging>
 -git checkout origin
--git reset --hard upstream/main ( to sync the main of forked from upstream)
+-git reset --hard upstream/main ( to sync the main of forked from upstream) -git pull upstream main -> to pull the forked repo orginal commits or approved merges